 They worked on the same crew of a hot air balloon during the Spirit of Boise Balloon Classic and hit it off instantly.
-She soon learned it had been more than a year since Dan was diagnosed with Stage IV pancreatic cancer.
+She soon learned it had been more than a year since Dan was diagnosed with Stage IV colorectal cancer.

 “I didn’t care,” Gayle said.
 “It was as close to love at first sight as could be, if not love at first sight.

 “We never spent a day apart since that morning, and we made the most of every day we had.”

 One activity the couple enjoyed was spending time in Boise’s parks – they met at Ann Morrison Park, after all.
 One chilly January morning in 2018, Dan told her to bundle up, and they took a walk around Esther Simplot Park.

 “Babe, look!”
 Dan shouted.

 They noticed that someone had painted a rock yellow.
 On one side, it read “Smile often,” with a painting of a small flower.
 The other read, “You’re the best.”

 The next summer, Dan ended up in hospice care for five months, but made what Gayle calls “a miraculous seven-month comeback.”
 During that time, he often told Gayle they should paint rocks like the one they had found, but never quite got around to it.

 Gayle had transferred to Breast Care Services in February 2019, about a month before Dan passed away.
 When the COVID-19 pandemic hit, it had been a year since she lost Dan.
 Gayle admits she “was a bit lost,” but had been attending grief groups through St. Luke’s Hospice.